Food Allergy Treatment

 • OIT is not curative i.e. for most allergens, ongoing therapy is required to ensure tolerance.

-• It is controversial as to whether OIT to baked egg and milk ‘hurries up’ the process of developing natural tolerance to all egg and dairy, but it has been associated with an increase in QOL in those eating these baked foods (unsurprisingly).
+• It is controversial whether OIT to baked eggs and milk ‘hurries up’ the process of developing natural tolerance to all eggs and dairy, but it has been associated with an increase in QOL in those eating these baked foods (unsurprisingly).

 • OIT seeks to raise the threshold at which a reaction would occur, rendering your child ‘bite-proof’ i.e. protected from accidental everyday exposures.